preeve9534/pdjr-skplugin-solarhotwater/README.md

 ## Description

-**solarhotwater** implements a simple algorithm which seeks to use surplus energy from a small solar power array to ensure that as far as possible hot water reamains available from a thermal store.
+**solarhotwater** implements a simple algorithm which seeks to use surplus energy from a small solar power array to electrically heat a thermal store.

+The plugin operates by monitoring paths which report the vessel's instantaneous battery SOC and solar power output.
+These readings are compared to configured thresholds and used to modulate the value of a state key which it is presumed will be used to moderate the operating state of the thermal store's immersion heater.

 ## Configuration